The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 They're living hand to mouth.

-He got his fifteen minutes.
+He got his 15 minutes.

-He decided he really liked his fifteen minutes, saying our troops are worn out, so he wants to get his name in lights again.
+He decided he really liked his 15 minutes, saying our troops are worn out.

-And I'll tell you this borders on insubordination or the T word.
+And I'll tell you, this borders on insubordination or the T-word.

-I know in the leftist circles he is unassailable, but not here.
+I mean, I know in the leftist circles he is unassailable, but not here.

 Roadside bombs.